Siddhesh200419/fotoOwl-Assignment/README.md

 ## Known Limitations

 - Authentication is local-only (no backend server)
-- Passwords are stored in plain text on device storage — suitable for demo/assignment use only
+- Passwords are stored in plain text on device storage
 - Requires an internet connection to load gallery images from Picsum

 ## License